The Corporate Governance Review: South Korea

 Under Korean law, boards of directors shall have a single-tier structure.
 Except with regard to small companies, a board of directors may not be replaced, as it is an essential body that is required under the KCC.

-However, the KCC adopts a committee within the board of directors system, whereby a committee established within the board of directors may be delegated with certain authorities of the board of directors and resolve on relevant matters.4 Under the KCC, the board of directors may decide whether to establish any committee at its own discretion pursuant to the company's articles of incorporation.
+However, the system adopted through the KCC is of a committee within the board of directors, whereby a committee established within the board of directors may be delegated with certain authorities of the board of directors and resolve on relevant matters.8 Under the KCC, the board of directors may decide whether to establish any committee at its own discretion pursuant to the company's articles of incorporation.

-A listed company with total assets equal to or greater than 2 trillion won as of the end of the latest fiscal year (thus being a large listed company) must establish an audit committee and a committee to recommend outside director candidates.5
+A listed company with total assets equal to or greater than 2 trillion won as at the end of the latest fiscal year (thus being a large listed company) must establish an audit committee and a committee to recommend outside director candidates.9

 Financial companies are obliged to establish: